rishi-singh26/Converter/README.md

 - Convert Binary to text.
 - Convert Normal text to Phonetic Text using NATO System
 - Convert Phonetic text to normal alphabets
+- Convert english to morse code
+- Convert morse code to english

 # How to run